 The fellowship, first established in fall 2013, provides $1000 to the recipient.
-Depending on the income available from the endowment, one or more graduate students in the Department of Philosophy and Religion Studies at the University of North Texas in the College of Arts and Sciences will be given the fellowship each year.
-Graduate students in good standing in the department as well as incoming graduate students are eligible to receive the fellowship.
+Depending on the income available from the endowment, one or more graduate students in the Department of Philosophy and Religion at the University of North Texas in the College of Arts and Sciences will be given the fellowship each year.
+Graduate students in good standing in the department, as well as incoming graduate students, are eligible to receive the fellowship.
 The fellowship will be awarded on the basis of academic performance standards and financial need.

 Undergraduate: Samuel and Mabel Danford Scholarship in Religious Studies (June 1 Deadline)

-The Samuel and Mabel Danford Scholarship in Religious Studies Fund is a fund created by Robert and Virginia Toulouse in honor of Samuel and Mabel Danford, Mrs. Virginia Toulouse's parents, to provide scholarships for undergraduate students in the Religious Studies Program at the University of North Texas in the Department of Philosophy and Religion Studies.
+The Samuel and Mabel Danford Scholarship in Religious Studies Fund is a fund created by Robert and Virginia Toulouse in honor of Samuel and Mabel Danford, Mrs. Virginia Toulouse's parents, to provide scholarships for undergraduate students in the Religious Studies Program at the University of North Texas in the Department of Philosophy and Religion.
 The scholarship of $1000 is awarded to one student every Fall term.
-Enquiries concerning the scholarship should be directed to email@example.com.
+Enquiries concerning the scholarship should be directed to firstname.lastname@example.org.

 Graduate: Richardson Environmental Action League (R.E.A.L.)
 Fellowship (September & December Deadline)

-This $1000 scholarship is provided by the Richardson Environmental Action League, which began in spring 1973 and is the oldest continously operating volunteer recycling organization in the state of Texas.
-Enquiries concerning the fellowship should be directed to Dr. Gene Hargrove (firstname.lastname@example.org).
+This $1000 scholarship is provided by the Richardson Environmental Action League, which began in spring 1973 and is the oldest continuously operating volunteer recycling organization in the state of Texas.
+Enquiries concerning the fellowship should be directed to Dr. Gene Hargrove (email@example.com).

 Undergraduate: John Kimmey Memorial Scholarship